d365collaborative/d365fo.tools/docs/Invoke-D365TableBrowser.md

 Invoke-D365TableBrowser -TableName SalesTable
 ```

-Will open the table browser and show all the records in Sales Table from the "DAT" company (default value)
+Will open the table browser and show all the records in Sales Table from the "DAT" company (default value).

 ### EXAMPLE 2
 ```
 Invoke-D365TableBrowser -TableName SalesTable -Company "USMF"
 ```

-Will open the table browser and show all the records in Sales Table from the "USMF" company
+Will open the table browser and show all the records in Sales Table from the "USMF" company.

 ## PARAMETERS